Last Updated on April 16, 2023 by Andrew Pirie

 Brandon Thomas ensured for the second year in a row Phil Airforce A took the Men’s National title in the 100 Meter Dash.
 The Fil-Heritage sprinter succeeded his good friend Eric Cray as the National Champion of the Philippines.
 Cray who has secured automatic qualification to the SEA Games did not participate at the meet.

-On a sunny afternoon at Santa Cruz Laguna, the 25 year old Thomas blasted out of the blocks, leaving the field 3 strides down at half way.
-However he started to woble and swing side to side the last 50 meters a grimmace of pain appearing on his face as he threw himself over the line to win the national championship in 10.80 seconds.
-Just outside the 10.72 and 10.76 times he registered yesterday.
+On a sunny afternoon at Santa Cruz Laguna, the 25-year-old Thomas blasted out of the blocks, leaving the field 3 strides down at halfway.
+However, he started to wobble and swing side to side the last 50 meters a grimace of pain appearing on his face as he threw himself over the line to win the national championship in 10.80 seconds.
+Just outside the 10.72 and 10.76 times, he registered yesterday.

-The Burly black 5’7 athlete from Texas, was now the national champion of the Philippines.
-Thomas mother who hails from Angeles city and father was an Airforce Service Man was cheered on by friends and relatives.
+The Burly black 5’7 athlete from Texas was now the national champion of the Philippines.
+Thomas’s mother who hails from Angeles City and their father was an Airforce Service Man was cheered on by friends and relatives.
 Then was quickly rushed to the medics who put ice on a hamstring strain.
 His times were good enough to earn him a spot in the SEA Games 4×100 relay teams.
 And it places him third in the rankings behind Fil-Heritage athletes Eric Cray (10.52) and Bryan Mercado (10.59).

-Thomas who had not ran since 2012 until 2 weeks ago and opened with a miserable 11.11, proved he was a worthy part of the team.
+Thomas who had not run since 2012 until 2 weeks ago and opened with a miserable 11.11, proved he was a worthy part of the team.

 Jomar Regains Junior 100m Title

 Jomar Udtohan regained his junior national title after an injury last year with a time of 10.93.
-This is Udtohan last year in the junior division before he moves upto face the big boys.
-Jason Alexter of Sabah pushed him all the way to the line with a time of 10.96.
+This is Udtohan’s last year in the junior division before he moves up to face the big boys.
+Jason Alexander of Sabah pushed him to the line with a time of 10.96.

 Ronmols Andawa (JRU) heaved the Shotput 15.40m to win the Junior Division just outside the 15.58m Junior Record of Eleazer Sunang.

-Janario snatches gold in 2015 Nationals Bicentennial Dash
+Janario snatches gold in the 2015 Nationals Bicentennial Dash

 Prof. Airnel T. Abarra for www.pinoyathletics.info